MayankSikarwar/takeaway-Assignment/README.md

 ## Configure WebDriver

-* Update the chromeDriver path in the data.properties file which is located inside `/src/main/java/resources/data.properties.`
+* Update the chromeDriver path located inside folder `Assignment/browsers` in the data.properties file which is located inside
+  `/src/main/java/resources/data.properties.`

 * You can choose on which browser you have to run your test cases from the data.properties file.